Edward Sassoon: Career

 He was elected as the Liberal Unionist Party Member of Parliament (MP) for Hythe in March 1899.
 Active in Jewish community affairs, he served as a vice-president of Jews' College, London and the Anglo-Jewish Association.

 He succeeded to the baronetcy in 1896 on the death of his father.

 Wireless telegraphy bill

 On 13 July 1910, Sassoon proposed a bill in the House of Commons that would make installation of wireless telegraphy on passenger ships compulsory.
 Opposition to the bill was led by Thomas Gibson Bowles, who argued that the expense involved for shipping lines would make them less competitive and the bill failed.
 It would take the sinking of the Titanic two years later and the resulting 1914 International Convention for the Safety of Life at Sea to make Sassoon's proposal a reality.

-Personal life
+Personal life and death

 In 1887, he married Aline Caroline de Rothschild (1867–1909), daughter of Baron Gustave de Rothschild and Cécile Anspach from Paris.
 They had two children: